Chymyst/chymyst-core/docs/chymyst05.md

 Suppose we are working with an external library, such as an HTTP or database client, that has an asynchronous API via Scala's `Future`s.
 In order to use such libraries together with `Chymyst`, we need to be able to pass freely between `Future`s and molecules.
-The `Chymyst` library provides a basic implementation of this functionality.
+The `Chymyst` standard library provides a basic implementation of this functionality.

+To use the `Chymyst` standard library, add `"io.chymyst" %% "chymyst-lab" % "latest.integration"` to your project dependencies and import `io.chymyst.lab._`

 ## Attaching molecules to futures

 The first situation is when the external library produces a future value `fut : Future[T]`, and we would like to automatically emit a certain molecule `f` when this `Future` is successfully resolved.
-This is as easy as doing a `fut.map( f(123) )` on the future.
+This is as easy as doing a `fut.map{x ⇒ f(123)}` on the future.
 The library has helper functions that add syntactic sugar to `Future` in order to reduce boilerplate in the two typical cases:

 - the molecule needs to carry the same value as the result value of the future: `fut & f`